 Ghost Towns In Kentucky

 Kentucky was officially declared the 15th state to join the United States on June 1, 1792.
 In the 2010 census, Kentucky was determined to have an approximate population of 4.3 million.
-This state is a leading producer of coal, and the US military bases are Fort Knox and Fort Campbell.
-Due to its significant period in history, several towns have been depopulated or migrated.
+This state is a leading coal producer, and the US military bases are Fort Knox and Fort Campbell.
+Due to its significant historical period, several towns have been depopulated or migrated.

 There are approximately 41 ghost towns in Kentucky.
 Nine of these ghost towns exist in Harlan County.
 They have completely disappeared now as the coal industry bottomed out.
 Bear Wallow, Dog Trot, Hell for Certain, Oz, Pee Vee, Slick Lizard, Tin Can Alley, Upper Squabble, and Uz.